Protect Your Workloads in the Cloud Using Security Zones

 This architecture uses separate load balancers for the administrator's applications and the self-service applications, for tighter security and traffic separation.
 You can upgrade the load balancer shape if needed.

 The service gateway provides access from a VCN to other services, such as Oracle Cloud Infrastructure Object Storage.
-The traffic from the VCN to the Oracle service travels over the Oracle network fabric and never traverses the internet.
+The traffic from the VCN to the Oracle service travels over the Oracle network fabric and does not traverse the internet.

 An LPG enables you to peer one VCN with another VCN in the same region.
 Peering means the VCNs communicate using private IP addresses, without the traffic traversing the internet or routing through your on-premises network.

-Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts.
-You can launch compute instances with shapes that meet your resource requirements (CPU, memory, network bandwidth, and storage).
-After creating a compute instance, you can access it securely, restart it, attach and detach volumes, and terminate it when you don't need it.
+With Oracle Cloud Infrastructure Compute, you can provision and manage compute hosts in the cloud.
+You can launch compute instances with shapes that meet your resource requirements for CPU, memory, network bandwidth, and storage.
+After creating a compute instance, you can access it securely, restart it, attach and detach volumes, and terminate it when you no longer need it.

 Oracle Cloud Infrastructure Web Application Firewall (WAF) is a cloud-based, payment card industry (PCI) compliant, global security service that protects applications from malicious and unwanted internet traffic.
 WAF can protect any internet-facing endpoint, providing consistent rule enforcement across a customer's applications.